APIS-UAM-PU/my-first-backend/README.md

 # My first Backend
-> initial setup
+> dotenv config

-At this point you should be able to run the project with an available endpoint.
+At this point you should be able to run the project that is using `.env` to manage variables.

 See [CHANGELOG](./CHANGELOG.md)